renjie-liang/CLIP_RVMR/adapt.md

         [1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1]

-max_frames = 12, it's better to use the segmentation
+max_frame_count = 12, it's better to use the segmentation